Tamim al-Dari

-Tamīm ibn Aws al-Dārī (تميم بن أوس الداري, died 661) was a companion of Muhammad and an early convert from Christianity to Islam.
+Tamīm ibn Aws al-Dārī (تميم بن أوس الداري, died 661) was an Arab Christian from Palestine and companion of Muhammad and an early convert from Christianity to Islam.
 In Islamic eschatology he is known for encountering Dajjal during one of his journeys.
 Tamim's story has become the bedrock of various Medieval narratives and legends, earning Tamim the title of "the intrepid traveler."

 Biography

 Originally a Christian priest, al-Dari lived in Byzantine-ruled Palestine and belonged to the Banu al-Dar—a clan of the Lakhm tribe.
 His first contact with Muhammad was in 628 CE when he led a delegation of ten other Banu al-Dar members.
 Previously Muhammad granted Banu al-Dar a part of the revenues of conquered land after the Muslim victory at the Battle of Khaybar.
 Al-Dari met with Muhammad to receive the revenues and after meeting him, al-Dari embraced Islam and settled in Medina.